Dr. Michael May (FRCS) — Updated on March 6, 2023

 At which Norwood stage should you seek hair loss treatment?

 No matter which Norwood stage you’re at, if you’re worried about your hair loss, you should seek help from a professional trichologist.
-In many cases, the earlier your hair loss is addressed, the better — tackling the problem early can minimise or even prevent the need for a hair transplant.
+In many cases, the earlier your hair loss is addressed, the better — tackling the problem early can minimise or even prevent the need for hair transplants.

 If your hair loss is advanced, you may still be eligible for a hair transplant.
 Get a free hair loss examination at the Wimpole Clinic to find out if a hair transplant is right for you.